 Speakers:

-While economic research and policymaking play an increasingly central role in our contemporary, globalized world, the economics discipline has been slow to reach gender parity, leading to blind spots and poorer decision-making across a wide range of issues.
-With global instability on the rise, empowering women to contribute fully to our understanding of our public problems and their solutions has become an urgent priority.
+While economic research and policymaking play an increasingly central role in a globalized world, the discipline has been slow to reach gender parity — leading to blind spots and poorer decision-making across many domains.

-What Economics Is Missing marks the launch of the IEA Women in Leadership in Economics Initiative (IEA-WE)
+What Economics Is Missing marked the launch of the IEA Women in Leadership in Economics Initiative (IEA-WE)— a global effort to ensure women’s insights and leadership are integral to shaping the future of economics.

 We will be posting periodic project updates here.
 Visit this page/section for regular updates on the project.